ruizhang-ai/EA_for_KG/README.md

 ## DWY-NB Benchmark
 **DWY-NB** is a new benchmark for entity alignment between knowledge graphs.
 This benchmark consists of two datasets; each dataset consists of a pair of KGs that can be used for the evaluation of EA techniques.
-We call the two datasets DY-NB and DW-NB.
+We call the two datasets `DY-NB` and `DW-NB`.
 The two KGs of `DY-NB` are subsets of *DBpedia [Auer et al., 2007]* and *Yago [Hoffart et al., 2013]*, respectively.
 The two KGs of `DW-NB` are subsets of DBpedia and *Wikidata [Vrandecic and Krotzsch, 2014]*, respectively.

 ### Predicate alignment
+Note that many of the compared techniques use manually created seed attribute/relation predicate alignments (and some of the compared techniques do not), which significantly improves the performance.
+To be fair for all techniques, we have aligned the predicates between KGs in DWY-NB benchmark datasets.
+Below is the procedure we use to aligned the predicate in the datasets.

+1. List all candidate predicate alignments by extracting all pairs of predicates from two KGs.
+2. To compute the predicate similarity, we use `SequenceMatcher` from `difflib` in `Python`.
+Below is the sample instruction to compute predicate similarity using `SequenceMatcher`:
+   a.
+Install python-Levenshtein
+      ```
+      pip install python-Levenshtein
+      ```
+   b.
+Compute the similarity of all possible predicate pairs between two KGs.
+To compute the similarity, you can use the following command:
+      ```
+      import difflib
+      ...
+      pred_similarity=difflib.SequenceMatcher("predicate_1", "predicate_2").ratio()
+      ...
+3. Filter the predicate similarity (*pred_similarity*) using a certain threshold to get the candidate predicate alignments.
+We use the threshold of 0.80 to get high recall.
+4. Manually remove the false positive from the candidate predicate alignments.

 ## What are in this Repository
 This repository contains the following contents: